The $p$-rank stratification of the moduli space of double covers of a fixed elliptic curve: The -rank stratification of

 \section{The $p$-rank stratification of $\B_{E, g}$}

-Let $E = (E, O_E)$ be a fixed elliptic curve over an algebraically closed field $k$ of characteristic $p>2$ with $p$-rank $f_E$.
+Let $E = (E, O_E)$ be a fixed (smooth) elliptic curve over an algebraically closed field $k$ of characteristic~$p>2$ with $p$-rank $f_E$.
+Recall that there are two possibilities: $f_E = 1$ if $E$ is ordinary, and $f_E = 0$ if $E$ is supersingular.
 Consider the locus $\B_{E, g}$ of smooth curves of genus $g\geq 2$ that are double covers of $E$.
 Our goal is to describe the $p$-rank stratification of $\B_{E, g}$.
-We achieve this by analyzing its closure in $\overline{\M}_g$ using techniques similar to those in \cite{faber2004complete}, \cite{glass2005hyperelliptic}, and \cite{Achter_2011}.
-As demonstrated in the proof of Theorem \ref{theorem:p_rank_stratification_MEg}, the cases when $E$ is ordinary ($f_E = 1$) and when $E$ is supersingular ($f_E = 0$) differ significantly, with the latter case requiring particular attention.
-Consequently, we can describe the $p$-rank stratification of the whole locus $\mathcal{B}_g$ of bielliptic curves of genus $g$.
+We achieve this by analyzing its closure in~$\overline{\M}_g$ using techniques similar to those in \cite{faber2004complete}, \cite{glass2005hyperelliptic}, and \cite{Achter_2011}.
+As demonstrated in the proof of Theorem \ref{theorem:p_rank_stratification_MEg}, the cases when $E$ is ordinary and when $E$ is supersingular differ significantly, with the latter case requiring particular attention.